Top Septic Pumping in Gretna, LA | Fast & Local ⚜️

 • Septic Tank Pumping (Routine Maintenance):

-• For a standard residential septic tank (1,000-1,500 gallons), expect to pay between $350 and $700.
-This service should typically be performed every 3-5 years, or more frequently for ATUs.
+• For a standard 1,000-1,500 gallon septic tank, you can expect to pay between $320 and $650.
+This service is typically recommended every 3-5 years, depending on household size and water usage.

-• New Septic System Installation (IWTS):
+• New Septic System Installation (Typical for Gretna):

 Disclaimer: Local environmental regulations and soil codes change.
 Verify all setbacks, permits, and ATU rules directly with your local Health Authorities.